Nevada Medicaid Eligibility for Long Term Care: Income & Asset Limits

 Nevada Medicaid Long-Term Care Definition

 Medicaid is a health care program for low-income individuals of all ages.
-While there are many different coverage groups, this page is focused on long-term care Medicaid eligibility for elderly Nevada residents aged 65 and older.
+While there are varying coverage groups, our focus is on long-term care Medicaid eligibility for elderly Nevada residents (aged 65 and older).
 In addition to nursing home care, Medicaid in NV pays for many services and supports that help frail seniors remain living at home, assisted living residences, and group residential homes.
 There are three categories of Medicaid long-term care programs for which Nevada seniors may be eligible.

 1) Institutional / Nursing Home Medicaid – An entitlement; anyone who is eligible will receive assistance.
 Benefits are provided only in nursing homes.